Appropriation bill

-An appropriation, also known as supply bill or spending bill, is a proposed law that authorizes the expenditure of government funds.
+An appropriation bill, also known as supply bill or spending bill, is a proposed law that authorizes the expenditure of government funds.
 It is a bill that sets money aside for specific spending.
 In some democracies, approval of the legislature is necessary for the government to spend money.

 In a Westminster parliamentary system, the defeat of an appropriation bill in a parliamentary vote generally necessitates either the resignation of a government or the calling of a general election.
 One of the more famous examples of the defeat of a supply bill was the 1975 Australian constitutional crisis, when the Senate, which was controlled by the opposition, refused to approve a package of appropriation and loan bills, prompting Governor-General Sir John Kerr to dismiss Prime Minister Gough Whitlam and appoint Malcolm Fraser as caretaker Prime Minister until the next election (where the Fraser government was elected).

 By country

 India

 An appropriation bill is a bill that authorizes the government to withdraw funds from the Consolidated Fund of India for use during the financial year.
 Although Appropriation Acts are not included in any official list of central laws, they technically remain on the books.
-Since 2016, appropriation bills in India include an automatic repeal clause as result of which the Act is repealed after its purpose is met.
+Since 2016, appropriation bills in India include a sunset clause as result of which the Act is automatically repealed after its purpose is met.
 Appropriation Acts passed prior to 2016 were repealed by the enactment of The Appropriation Acts (Repeal) Act, 2015 in April 2016.